15+ B2B Cold Email Templates That Actually Get Replies [2026]

 Pro tips:

-• The symptom in the second sentence is critical.
+- The symptom line is critical.
 Make it specific enough that they think "that is exactly what is happening here."
 Generic symptoms get ignored.

 Template 2: The Mutual Connection